monarch-initiative/gpsea/docs/user-guide/stats.rst

 and we will use Fisher Exact Test to test the association between genotype and phenotype groups:

->>> from gpsea.analysis.stats import ScipyFisherExact
+>>> from gpsea.analysis.pcats.stats import ScipyFisherExact
 >>> count_statistic = ScipyFisherExact()

-We finalize the analysis setup by putting all components together into :class:`~gpsea.analysis.multip.HpoTermAnalysis`:
+We finalize the analysis setup by putting all components together into :class:`~gpsea.analysis.pcats.HpoTermAnalysis`:

->>> from gpsea.analysis.multip import HpoTermAnalysis
+>>> from gpsea.analysis.pcats import HpoTermAnalysis
 >>> analysis = HpoTermAnalysis(
 ...     count_statistic=count_statistic,
 ...     mtc_filter=mtc_filter,